mike-ward/mike-ward.github.io/_posts/2014-12-16-indoor-rowing.md

 Why?
 Because that's the extent of your investment.
 There are no accessories (other than special apparatus for serious competitive rowers).
 No special shoes (I use slippers), clothing, or memberships.
 And unlike treadmills or other exercise apparatus, Concept 2's (and other quality rowers) don't break.
 There are stories about these machines being used regularly for 20 years with no maintenance.

-So while the initial investment is high, factored over say 5 years, you're likely to come out ahead compared to other regimens.
+So, while the initial investment is high, factored over say 5 years, you're likely to come out ahead compared to other regimens.

 And if you ever do lose interest, you can easily sell it.
 I started out looking for a used machine but found the few that were available were selling for 80% of cost of a new one.
 I finally gave up and just bought new.
 Now that I own one, I can see why there are so few available in the aftermarket.